 From commercialism to hippy BS there is so much falseness..

-- I like many things with imagination, but I don't like things which aren't reality being made out to be real like many mens accounts of their sex life.
+| Bollocks, bull, BS I like many things music, books etc, others are not to my taste , but the vast majority of stuff is bullshit - I like many things with imagination, but I don't like things which aren't reality being made out to be real like many mens accounts of their sex life.

 - grey data i.e. material sourced from newspaper reports and activists is allowed to be included in the official IPCC reports